The Marcon Alliance or Marcon Empire was the largest multi-world power during the Dynastic Period of the Mage Wars.

 The Marcons hated technology, and tended to destroy anything more advanced than iron smithing.
 Electricity especially was targeted, and whenever a new land was conquered they would often destroy the cities and relocate the entire population to help quickly subjugate them.

 Entire races were often enslaved, especially when the Marcons encountered a group whose physical distinctions could easily separate them from the Marconian citizens.
-Skin color was a favorite indicator, though the Alliance was so vast that there really was no specific standard.
+Skin color was a favorite indicator, though the Alliance was so vast that there really was no specific standard: to a Marcon, there were just "Brother Marcons" and "slaves".
+That sort of thing extended to foreigners, too: a Marcon considered every foreigner as raw material, waiting to be turned into one of those two categories.
 No Marcon would sully his hands with any sort of labor; even mental tasks such as accountancy were beneath them.
 Therefore one class of (menial) slave, to the Marcons, formed a faceless, nameless mass, and the other (mental) class were trained and often quite well educated, but still slaves, and still reminded of their subordination.
 Most of this second class were slain or taken with their masters as the Marcons fled Lelerough's rampage, leaving only the completely uneducated.

 Above all else, the Marcons are remembered for their profound misogyny, so much so that it is often wondered how they managed to reproduce.
 While slavery was common, all women were automatically slaves.
-The concept of partnership did not exist, so no Marconian citizen had a 'wife'.
+The concept of partnership did not exist, so no Marconian citizen had a 'wife'; and the concepts of maternity, sisterhood, etc., were ignored by Marcon law and custom.
+Most historians believe, the Marcons did trace their maternal genealogy and keep record of their daughters, purely to prevent inbreeding; but there is no evidence either way.
 Female slaves were socially lower than male slaves.

 Women in the Marcon Alliance were considered good for only two things: sex and producing sons, in that order.
 Though some lower-class slave owners would use their women for labor, thus keeping them alive to work, very few women in the heart of the empire lived past the age of 20.
 Most died in childbirth long before this.